-Achieving Deep Carbon Reductions Requires Revamping Today’s Energy Efficiency Programs
+Revamped Energy Efficiency Programs Are the Key to Deep Carbon Reductions

 - Personalized offerings.
 Insights can also aid electric companies in delivering actionable, tailored information to individual customers through preferred channels.

-- Evaluation, measurement and verification (EM&V) 2.0.
+- Evaluation, measurement and verification 2.0.
 New, sophisticated analytics can significantly improve program evaluation.
 Statistical techniques such as randomized control trials have boosted confidence in savings achieved outside the traditional measurement of specific technology replacements.
 These techniques allow electric companies to shift the focus of EM&V from the behavior of individual customers to the aggregate behavior of groups of participants.
 Further, analytical platforms that support robust program evaluation also can deliver program managers accurate, near-real-time results.

 - Pay-for-performance.
-Smart energy programs include pay-for-performance (P4P) programs.
-These reward customers not for taking specific prescribed or allowed actions, but for achieving specific policy objectives (i.e. reducing GHG emissions).
+Smart energy programs include pay-for-performance programs.
+These reward customers not for taking specific prescribed or allowed actions but for achieving specific policy objectives (i.e., reducing GHG emissions).
 These programs simplify program logic models as the program administrator no longer decides which technology will be promoted through which channels, leaving those choices to customers and the market.

 - Energy orchestration.
 Today, we’re able to entirely manage our energy usage alongside more cost-efficient digital sensing and control technology.
 Smart thermostats and building energy management systems give customers and electric companies the ability to automatically and almost instantaneously adjust energy in response to system conditions.